 Employees are the backbone of your business.
 As such, they must be trained in using the digital workflow software and the new digital copiers.
 You can use this training as a chance to explain the benefits of using these new tools and how they will help your organization.
 Help employees get comfortable with using the new technology because the more familiar they are, the more likely they are to accept and use the new solutions.
 Let’s face it, all the work you put into developing your new paperless system will be wasted if your employees don’t use it.

 4. Audit Your Workflow Procedures

 You should take corrective action if your workflow isn’t working as intended.
 This can include making changes to the system or adding new processes to help correct problems.
-You should also ensure that the changes are communicated to all employees, so they understand what needs to be done and why it is important.
+You should also ensure that the changes are communicated to all employees so they understand what needs to be done and why it is important.

-It may seem like a lot of work, but in the end, it will be worth it because you will have more productive employees who can focus on the things that matter most.
+It may seem like a lot of work, but it will be worth it in the end because you will have more productive employees who can focus on the things that matter most.